Git-Monke/youtube-summarizer/README.md

 # YouTube Summarizer

-A full-stack web application that automatically downloads, transcribes, and summarizes YouTube videos using advanced AI models.
+A full-stack web application that automatically downloads, transcribes, and summarizes YouTube videos using various AI models.

 ## Architecture Overview